Aalto-Electric-Drives/motulator/docs/_sources/drive_examples/signal_inj/plot_signal_inj_syrm_7kw.rst

 6.7-kW SyRM
 ===========

 This example simulates sensorless vector control of a 6.7-kW SyRM drive.
 Square-wave signal injection is used with a simple phase-locked loop.

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-19
+GENERATED FROM PYTHON SOURCE LINES 11-17

 .. code-block:: Python

+    import matplotlib.pyplot as plt
     import numpy as np
-    import matplotlib.pyplot as plt

-    from motulator.drive import model
     import motulator.drive.control.sm as control
-    from motulator.drive.utils import (
+    from motulator.drive import model, utils
-        BaseValues, NominalValues, plot, Sequence, SynchronousMachinePars)